EraslanBas/PerturbDecode/README.md

 ## User Manual

+PerturbDecode pipeline consists of a set of Python and R Jupyter notebooks and scripts.
+Analysis steps which require visual inspection are coded as Jupyter notebooks, while the rest are called from the command line.
+SRC/Pipeline/parameters.py file contains all the user defined parameters and input/output file names.

 SRC/ManuscriptFigures folder contains the analysis scripts developed for generating the figures presented in "Systematically characterizing the roles of E3-ligase family members in inflammatory responses with massively parallel Perturb-seq", Geiger-Schuller, Eraslan et al.